-Our operations are subject to federal and state environmental laws and regulations, which affect, among other areas, erosion control practices during construction, prevention of oil spills into navigable waters, and waste disposal practices.
+Our operations are subject to federal and state environmental laws and regulations, which affect, among other areas, erosion control practices during construction, prevention of oil spills into navigable waters and waste disposal practices.
 In addition to generally applicable requirements, some of our facilities and properties are located near environmentally sensitive areas, such as wetlands or protected species habitats.
 Environmental requirements affect the design and manner of construction of new transmission facilities, as well as the operation and maintenance of existing transmission facilities.
-We believe we are in compliance with current regulatory requirements; however, there is no assurance our facilities will continue to be subject to the regulations currently in effect.
-Furthermore, there is no assurance we will be in compliance with future regulations when they first go into effect.
+We believe we are in compliance with current regulatory requirements.
 New requirements may increase the cost of electric transmission service by requiring changes in the design or operation of existing facilities or changes or delays in the location, design, construction, or operation of new facilities.
 Failure to comply with existing environmental laws and regulations could result in significant civil or criminal penalties and remediation costs.
 Additionally, compliance with new environmental legislation or regulations could have a significant impact on us; however, any impact would depend on the final legislation and the implementation of regulations, which cannot be determined at this time.